Are birds pulling up your lawn?

 What can you do?

-The answer for homeowners lies in creative ways of derring them from landing on your lawn.
-We've been running this blog during Winter for a few years now and have heard from people trying many different approaches such as bird deterrents and bird scarers.
+The answer for homeowners lies in creative ways of preventing them from landing on your lawn.
+We've been running this blog during Winter for a few years now and have heard from people trying many different approaches, such as bird deterrents and bird scarers.
 We’ve even heard of people going to the lengths of putting out bowls of seed to provide them with an alternative food source instead of eating their lawn.
 Have a read of the comments below for some ideas to try.
 Thankfully, it is unlikely that they will kill your lawn, so in that sense, the problem is temporary, albeit annual.

-Last year our Kikuyu lawn was decimated by galahs.
+• Tracey: Last year our Kikuyu lawn was decimated by galahs.
 Back in March, we installed a motion-activated impact sprinkler, and it’s working really well.
 Ended up buying 2 to get coverage, and we move them every week or so.
+The brand we bought is Sureguard. https://www.sureguard.com.au/shop/product/scarecrow-motion-activated-sprinkler-repellent-1414

 Comments (6)